 Furthermore, the University's Student Code of Conduct (Codes 1.6 and 2.2) broadly defines disruption/obstruction as any major/minor action which obstructs, or attempts to obstruct, an official University function, such as teaching, research, administration, or other campus activity.

 Southern University and A&M College students may seek redress in academic decisions when they believe the decision is unfair or ungrounded.
 The academic grievance procedure provides prompt and equitable resolutions to student academic grievances.
-Classroom related matters should be subjected to these procedures only when the grievance cannot be settled in the ordinary course of immediate post-class discussion.
-Academic grievances are not handled by the Office of the Dean of Students.
+Classroom-related matters should be subjected to these procedures only when the grievance cannot be settled in the ordinary course of immediate post-class discussion.
+Academic grievances are not handled by the Office of Student Conduct.

 Student Academic Grievance Procedures - link to PDF